 The Surfrider Foundation has developed a Policy on Beach Access, which addresses our stance on the many aspects of the issue of beach access.

 Open Martin's Beach in San Mateo County - Martin's beach is a beautiful crescent shaped beach, surrounded by cliffs on either side, in Half Moon Bay, California, that was recently cut off to public access in 2010 when owner and billionaire ventura capitalist, Vinod Khosla, locked the gate to the beach road, erected signage and hired security guards to exclude the public from the only access road.
 In 2012, Surfrider Foundation helped to successfully defend the Martin’s 5 who were ticketed for trespassing when they went to surf.
 In 2013, Surfrider Foundation sued the property owner for this violation of the California Coastal Act.
-And in 2014, we received a favorable ruling in that case.
+And in 2014, we received a favorable ruling in that case, but Khosla has filed an appeal.
 Surfrider Foundation refuses to back down from this fight until the community beach is open again to the public.

 Maine Beach Access Litigation - Beach access legal battles in the state of Maine continue to persist due to conflicting case law in the previous decades.
 The Maine Chapter is committed to opening the public's right to use and recreate in the nearshore waters of Maine's coastal areas.
-The Chapter is currently litigating to establish a strong definition of the Public Trust Doctrine and ensure the coastal resources protected for the public and future generations.
+The Chapter is currently litigating to establish a strong definition of the Public Trust Doctrine and ensure the coastal resources are protected for the public and future generations.

 Texas Open Beaches - Surfrider Foundation Texas Chapters have been committed to upholding the intent and rights established by the 1959 Texas Open Beaches Act that proclaimed free and unrestricted public access to state owned beaches bordering the Gulf of Mexico.
 The Chapter is a current litigant on the side of the state in the Brannan v.
 State of Texas case and is also creating public outreach and awareness events to educate all Texans about their rights to enjoy the coast.